 How long does it usually take to receive a response to an H1B Transfer RFE from the USCIS?

 Each case differs, so there generally is no precise answer for this.
 As a rule of thumb, you should allow response time to extend for 60 days.
 If you haven’t gotten a response within 60 days, it is recommended that you get in touch with the National Customer Service Center for further assistance.
 We can also help you stay up to date with your case.

 What is the difference between RFE and NOID?

 An RFE is a simple request for additional clarification, while a NOID is literally a “notice of intent to deny.”
 An RFE never necessarily indicates that a case has taken a negative turn.

 Look over all documentation included with the RFE.
 It should indicate the time frame in which you must respond.
 It can be anywhere from 1 month to just under 3 months.
 It really depends on the circumstances of the case in particular.
 It is always recommended that you respond prior to the deadline.

 We Are Ready To Assist You!

 If you or an employee need assistance interpreting and responding to an H1b visa transfer RFE – contact KPPB Law right away.
 Our immigration attorneys have successfully managed thousands of H1B visa cases and are capable of properly analyzing and responding to a request for evidence.
-We offer free initial consultations by phone or at our offices so that you can understand your situation and what your options are moving forward.
-To discuss your case in detail or, to set up your free initial consultation – call our firm or contact us online.
+We offer consultations by phone or at our offices so that you can understand your situation and what your options are moving forward.
+To discuss your case in detail or, to set up your consultation – call our firm or contact us online.